-The Mariage Frères tea house does more than just serve tea – it is a true experience for the closet tea connoisseur in all of us.
-The history of this French tea purveyor has its roots in the colonial 17th century, when family members travelled to Persia, Madagascar and the East Indies on behalf of the company.
+The Mariage Frères tea house does more than just serve tea, it is a true experience for the closet tea connoisseur in all of us.
+The history of this French tea purveyor has its roots in the colonial 17th century when family members traveled to Persia, Madagascar and the East Indies on behalf of the company.
 Centuries later, Mariage Frères is still sourcing teas from around the world to create its original blends.

 One of their loveliest locations is in the Marais district on the right bank, at 30 Rue du Bourg Tibourg (Metro St Paul).
 It's a great place to stop after touring the area, or after shopping in the area's many boutiques.